pauloantonio-git/wehostvoip-docs/docs/getting_started.md

 To test an incoming call is a little harder.
 If you have added a real carrier and you have real dids, the process is very easy.
 However for the purposes of this Getting Started Guide we are going to use a softphone connected to the test gateway to connect to our SBC demo.wehostvoip.io.

+For more details, check our document [Handling Incoming Calls](handling-incoming-calls.md)